 Who we are:

 The SLN is a local, facilitated strategic forum that addresses educational access and progression of learners.
-It will
+It seeks to:

 - complement the activities of partners in order to facilitate access to higher-level learning and successful progression through innovative joint-working